 Building an audience on LinkedIn allows you to get on your buyers' radar and find opportunities for genuine engagement with them.
 A presence on LinkedIn is something that you can rely on for years to come, as your career grows and you move to new positions.

 But — building an audience on LinkedIn is easier said than done.
 People understand the power that the platform holds.
 There is a lot of competition there these days.
-But that doesn’t mean that standing out in a good way on this amazing platform can’t be done.
+But that doesn't mean that standing out in the right way on this fantastic platform can't be done.

 Here are some tips that will help social sellers to grow their LinkedIn audience:

 Tip #1) Optimize Your Profile